Mission: "Develop citizens of character dedicated to serving their nation and community"

 All AFJROTC instructors are retired Air Force commissioned and non-commissioned officers.
 The instructors maintain Air Force standards and are trained through the AFJROTC Academic Instructor Course.
 They are full-time faculty members of the participating high school and are employed by the local school board to teach AFJROTC classes.
 There are more than 1,910 instructors serving in the 870 units around the world.

 Aerospace science comprises 40 percent of the curriculum, leadership education 40 percent, and health and wellness for life training 20 percent.
-All students who successfully complete AFJROTC classes are granted credit toward graduation.
-Classroom study includes the heritage of flight, principles of aircraft flight and navigation, human requirements of flight, development of aerospace power, aerospace vehicles, rocketry, space and technology programs, and the aerospace industry.
+All students who successfully complete AFJROTC classes are granted credit towards graduation.
+Classroom study includes the heritage of flight, principles of aircraft flight and navigation, human requirements for flight, development of aerospace power, aerospace vehicles, rocketry, space and technology programs, and the aerospace industry.
 Students are also introduced to military customs and courtesies, citizenship in the United States, first aid, wellness, health and fitness, basic drill and ceremonies, effective communications, management, human relations, and life after high school.
 All uniforms and curriculum materials are provided by the Air Force.

 To reinforce what is learned in the classroom, cadets participate in many outside activities such as field trips to military bases, aerospace facilities and industries, museums, civilian airports and other areas related to aerospace education.